 The Department of Computer Science maintains an expert system to provide you with tentative placements in mathematics, computer science, and statistics based on your test scores and transcript.

-We encourage you to check your tentative placement.
 Feel free to contact us for additional information.

 Some General Placement Guidelines